High-speed trains collide after one derails in southern Spain, killing at least 21

 BARCELONA, Spain (AP) — A high-speed train derailed, jumped onto the track in the opposite direction and slammed into an oncoming train Sunday in southern Spain, killing at least people 21 and injuring dozens more, the country's transport minister said.

-The tail end of an evening train between Malaga and Madrid with some 300 passengers went off the rails near Córdoba at 7:45 p.m. local time and slammed into a train with some 200 passengers coming from Madrid to Huelva, another southern Spanish city, according to rail operator Adif.
+The tail end of an evening train traveling from Malaga to Madrid with some 300 passengers went off the rails near Córdoba at 7:45 p.m. local time and slammed into a train with some 200 passengers coming from Madrid to Huelva, another southern Spanish city, according to rail operator Adif.

-Spain's Transport Minister Óscar Puente updated the death toll to 21 confirmed victims after midnight when he said that rescues had removed all the survivors.
+Spain's Transport Minister Óscar Puente updated the death toll to 21 after midnight when he said that rescuers had removed all the survivors.
 But Puente said there could be more victims still to be confirmed.

-Puente said the causes of the crash were unknown.
+Andalusia regional President Juanma Moreno said 75 passengers were hospitalized, with most taken to the nearby city of Cordoba, including 15 people with serious injuries.

+Moreno said emergency workers would work all night to remove bodies from the wreckage.

 He called it “a truly strange” incident because it happened on a flat stretch of track that had been renovated in May.
 He also said the train that jumped the track was less than four years old.
-That train belonged to the private company Iryo, while the second train that took the brunt of the impact of Spain's public train company Renfe.
+That train belonged to the private company Iryo, while the second train, which took the brunt of the impact, was part of Spain's public train company Renfe.

 Iryo issued a statement saying it “deeply lamented what has happened” and that it was working with authorities to manage the situation.

-When asked by reporters how long an inquiry into the crash's causes could take, he said it could be a month.
+When asked by reporters how long an inquiry into the crash's cause could take, he said it could be a month.

-Andalusia's regional health chief Antonio Sanz said that 73 injured passengers have been taken to six different hospitals.
-Some of

 Francisco Carmona, the firefighter chief of Cordoba, told Spanish national radio RNE that one of the trains was badly mangled, with at least four wagons off the rails.